Argent77/A7-WaresOfThePlanes/README.md

 ![Sigil Merchant](A7-WaresOfThePlanes/doc/logo.webp)

-This mod introduces a large number of weapons and accessories from Planescape: Torment in the Baldur's Gate series.
+This mod introduces a large number of weapons and accessories from the Planescape universe in the Baldur's Gate series.
 The items can be purchased from from a travelling merchant who is available throughout the whole game.

 Several items have been slightly altered to fit better into the BG series since items from the Planescape universe are generally more powerful and unique than their Forgotten Realms counterparts.